danBhentschel/techio-practical-linq/markdowns/02_Background/03_ienumerable.md

 Pretty cool huh?

 ### What is IEnumerable&lt;T&gt;?
 It is an interface that guarantees that a given class is **iterable**.
-That's a technical term that indicates that a class that implements `IEnumerable<T>` can be thought of as a sequence of elements.
+That's a technical term indicating that a class that implements `IEnumerable<T>` can be thought of and used as a sequence of elements.

 ### What classes implement IEnumerable&lt;T&gt;?
 Most C# **collections** and all C# **arrays** implement `IEnumerable<T>`.
 Here are some examples: